frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/setting-up/print/raw-printing.md

       ![Raw Printing from Print View]({{docs_base_url}}/v13/assets/img/setup/print/raw-printing-from-print-view.gif)

-### 2.2 Calling Raw Print functions from a custom script
+### 2.2 Calling Raw Print functions from a client script

 It is often a requirement that a print command has to be issued on a certain event (like submit, save, amend, etc.).
-It is possible to write a [custom script](/docs/v13/user/manual/en/customize-erpnext/custom-scripts) to do this for you.
+It is possible to write a [client script](/docs/v13/user/manual/en/customize-erpnext/client-scripts) to do this for you.

 Following are the relevant Raw Print functions: